atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/how-indexing-works.md

 Only create one index at a time because not all indexes will decrease query time.

-* PostgreSQL’s query planning is pretty efficient, so adding a new index may not affect how fast queries are performed.
+* PostgreSQL's query planning is pretty efficient, so adding a new index may not affect how fast queries are performed.
 * Adding an index will always mean storing more data
 * Adding an index will increase how long it takes your database to fully update after a write operation.